waffle2k/masto-ansible/README.md

 ### Configuring how many sidekiq workers and which queues they'll process

-Edit the `sidekiq.yml` file and configure the `sidekiq` var.
+Edit the `host_vars/$hostname` (where `$hostname` is a name of a host that is going to run sidekiq) file and configure the `sidekiq` var.
 The expected format is:

 ```
-  vars:
 sidekiq:
   - name: ingress-and-stuff
-      - q: [ '-q', 'ingress', '-q', 'default' ]
+  - q: [ 'ingress', 'default' ]
 ```

 This will create a service called `sidekiq-ingress-and-stuff` with the `ingress` and `default` queues.
 To have the default queues, leave the `q` array empty.